klaidoshka/vehicle-crashes/README.md

 - Back-End validation should return aggregated messages, if errors were found
 - - Currently: it returns only one message, displays in a alert
 - - Possible change: return array of messages, display in a table within abstract modal

+# ----------------------------------------------------- #

+- Authentication and Authorization
+- - Using: Spring Security

+- Email Confirmation
+- - Using: Spring Mail Service

+- CSV Reader (for crashes page w/ children data)
+- - Using: 3rd-Party Library
+- - Changes Required: Add a template for the CSV file
 ```